maier/nad/README.md

 ### OS `install` targets

 In addition to the basic `install` target, there are OS-specific installation targets.
-Which will build OS-specific plugins, enable default plugins, and install an OS-specific service configuration.
+Which will build certain plugins for the specific OS platform, enable default plugins, and install an OS-specific service configuration.

 * `make install-ubuntu`
 * `make install-rhel`